Restaurant Inspection and Food Safety Rules in Singapore

 - Store cleaning agents and tools at appropriate areas, away from food storage and preparation areas

 You can find more information on good food hygiene practices here.

-If you have failed a restaurant inspection and have been penalised for failing to adhere to food safety standards, you may want to discuss your options with a lawyer.
+If you have failed a restaurant inspection and have been penalised for failing to adhere to food safety standards in Singapore, you may want to discuss your options with a lawyer.

-A lawyer may be able to represent you if you choose to appeal your case to the High Court to get a lower fine or sentence.
+A lawyer may be able to represent you if you choose to appeal your case to the General Division of the High Court to get a lower fine or sentence.

 - Anti-Money Laundering Regulations and Your Business: What You Need to Know